Billie Livingston: Awards and honours

+In 2026, Livingston's story, The Headache, originally published by Dark Yonder, was nominated in the category of Best Crime Short Story for the Crime Writers of Canada Awards of Excellence.
+This story was also selected by series editor Otto Penzler and guest editor, Tess Gerritsen as one of twenty to appear in the 2026 edition of The Best Mystery Stories of the Year.

-In 2025 Livingston's story Houdini Act, originally published by The Saturday Evening Post, was nominated in the category of Best Crime Short Story for the Crime Writers of Canada Awards of Excellence.
+In 2025, Livingston's story, Houdini Act, originally published by The Saturday Evening Post, was nominated in the category of Best Crime Short Story for the Crime Writers of Canada Awards of Excellence.

-Her short story, Same Old Song, which first appeared in Black Cat Weekly was selected by series editor Otto Penzler and guest editor, John Grisham from over 3,000 stories published in 2024, as one of twenty to appear in the 2025 edition of The Best Mystery Stories of the Year.
+Her short story, Same Old Song, which first appeared in Black Cat Weekly was selected by series editor Otto Penzler and guest editor, John Grisham as one of twenty to appear in the 2025 edition of The Best Mystery Stories of the Year.

-In 2017 Billie Livingston received the Writers' Trust Engel/Findley Award "in recognition of a remarkable body of work, and in anticipation of future contributions to Canadian literature."
+In 2017, Billie Livingston received the Writers' Trust Engel/Findley Award "in recognition of a remarkable body of work, and in anticipation of future contributions to Canadian literature."

 Livingston's 2010 short story collection Greedy Little Eyes won the Danuta Gleed Literary Award and was longlisted for the Frank O'Connor International Short Story Award.
 Her novel One Good Hustle was longlisted for the 2012 Scotiabank Giller Prize.